 Equally in-demand on the recital front, Tom is scheduled to make his North America recital debut in January 2021 with a tour of leading recital series in North America (including Vancouver Recital Society and James Ehnes’s Seattle Chamber Music Society).
 The same year will also see his debuts at the Verbier Festival, the Tsinandali Festival (Georgia), and the Biarritz Piano Festival.
 Previously he has performed at the Oxford Piano Festival, Tel Hai International Piano Masterclasses and Music Fest Perugia.

 Tom regularly plays in chamber ensembles, as part of the Jerusalem Music Centre’s David Goldman program for outstanding young musicians, and has performed in several live broadcast concerts of the Israel Broadcasting Authority.
-Throughout the many masterclasses in which Tom has participated, he had the privilege of working under the instruction of such prominent artists and pedagogues as Sir András Schiff, Christoph Eschenbach, Richard Goode, Menahem Pressler, and Tatiana Zelikman, among many others.
+Throughout the many masterclasses Tom has participated in, he had the privilege of working under the instruction of such prominent artists and pedagogues as Sir András Schiff, Christoph Eschenbach, Richard Goode, Menahem Pressler, and Tatiana Zelikman, among many others.